Skip to main content

 When the jitter, delay, or packet loss of a valid segment list

-cannot meet the specified threshold requirement, the segment list
+does not meet the specified threshold requirements, the segment

-will be treated as an invalid segment list and will no longer load
+list will be deemed invalid and will no longer participate in

 * Available bandwidth